microsoft/alguidelines/content/docs/BestPractices/_index.md

 ## Performance

 Some guidelines are simply better for performance considerations rather than readability or anything else.
 In this section, let's look into some..

+## Discussion

+All discussion related to Best Practice are to be found on the Github Repo's Discussion pages, found [here](https://github.com/microsoft/alguidelines/discussions/categories/bc-best-practices)